The Faculty of Foundry Engineering was established in the academic year 1951/1952 as a result of dividing the Metallurgical Faculty.

-The faculty educates specialists in the field of foundry technology, and is the only faculty of this kind and scope of education operating within the structures of the higher education system in Poland and Europe.
+The faculty has two specialisation paths: casting and technology, and machinery and mechanical engineering.
+Currently, the faculty educates experts in the broad area of casting techniques, and is the only faculty of this profile and scope of teaching in the structures of higher education in Poland and Europe.

-Faculty staff maintain relationships with numerous scientific and research centres, universities, research institutes, and industry.
-A map of the locations of foundries and enterprises with which the Faculty of Foundry Engineering has collaborated covers practically the whole area of Poland.
+Employees of the Faculty of Foundry Engineering collaborate extensively with a number of Polish and international scientific research centres, universities, and science institutions.
+The faculty collaborates with industry on various levels, and the map of the locations of foundries and enterprises with which the Faculty of Foundry Engineering has collaborated covers practically the whole area of Poland.

 All rights reserved © 2020 AGH University of Science and Technology